Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Conclusion and Future Work

 We presented \NAME, a novel SBST framework that combines automatically generated and manually defined fitness functions.
 We defined \NAMESIMULINK, an instance of \NAME that supports \simulink models.
-We assessed the benefits of \NAMESIMULINK in generating failure-revealing test cases. \NAMESIMULINK is preferrable over the baseline tools for $\approx79\%$ of our assumption-requirement combinations we considered in our evaluation. \NAMESIMULINK generated more failure-revealing test cases than two baseline SBST frameworks that rely on automatically generated (+\RQoneathenavsstaliro) and manually defined (+\RQoneathenavsmanual) fitness functions. \NAMESIMULINK did not show statistically significant differences in efficiency compared with the baseline tools.
-Finally, \NAMESIMULINK generated a failure-revealing test case for a large representative automotive case study.
-We discussed the impacts of our results on software engineering practices, and we suggested a workflow that combines \NAME and SBST frameworks driven by automatically generated and manually defined fitness functions.
+We considered two versions of \NAMESIMULINK to assess its benefits in generating failure-revealing test cases.
+The two versions of \NAMESIMULINK we considered are preferable over the baseline tools for respectively $\approx79\%$ and $100\%$ of our assumption-requirement combinations.
+They generated more failure-revealing test cases than one baseline SBST framework that relies on automatic fitness functions (+\RQoneathenavsstaliro and +\RQonewinsathenabestvsstaliro) and another based on manually defined fitness functions (+\RQoneathenavsmanual and +\RQonewinsathenabestvsmanual). \NAMESIMULINK did not show statistically significant differences in efficiency compared with the baseline tools.
+Finally, \NAMESIMULINK generated a failure-revealing test case for two large representative automotive and medical case studies.
+We discussed the impacts of our results on software engineering practices, and suggested a workflow that combines \NAME and SBST frameworks driven by automatically generated and manually defined fitness functions.

+We plan to further support engineers with techniques that automatically infer the value assigned to the parameter $p$ and dynamically change the prioritization of the automatically generated and manually defined fitness functions at run-time in future work.